loading...

 • Duration: 10 minutes

-Gunnison Point Trail is a short, 0.2-mile paved path leading to one of the park’s most iconic overlooks, right near the visitor center.
+The Gunnison Point Trail starts right from the Visitor Center and, in my opinion, is a definite do-not-miss.
+It's a short, 0.2-mile paved path leading to one of the park’s most iconic overlooks.

-With its easy access and stunning views of the sheer canyon walls plunging into the Gunnison River, it’s perfect for all visitors, including those looking for a quick, family-friendly adventure.
+With its easy access and stunning views of the sheer canyon walls plunging into the Gunnison River, it’s perfect for all visitors, including those with little ones in tow.

 6. Gunnison Point